EHDEN/ETL-UK-Biobank/docs/gp_clinical_prescriptions_to_visit_occurrence.md

 ### Reading from gp_clinical and gp_prescriptions

 We assume that a person can have only one gp visit per day.
 To get all the visits, we take the union of gp_clinical and gp_prescriptions.
 Then we map each unique combination of eid and event_dt/issue_date as visit.
+If the `event_dt` or `issue_date` is not given, no visit is created.

 | Destination Field | Source field | Logic | Comment field |
 | --- | --- | --- | --- |